szldmgy/BlackBoxOptimizer/readmefiles/example.md

 in this particular case coefficients of high absolute value.
 Controlling how to what extent we want to penalize complexity in Lasso regression is carried out through setting the value of an **alpha** parameter.

-The code and the idea of this example is taken form:
+The code and the idea of this example is taken form [analyticsvidhya.com](https://www.analyticsvidhya.com/blog/2016/01/complete-tutorial-ridge-lasso-regression-python/).

 To generate the dataset we can use the following command from the home directory opf BlaBoO: